bandprotocol/campbase/server/README.md

 _NOTE: Please consider adding Docker that manage the installation process for dev environment as you see fit_

 First, install [MySQL](https://www.mysql.com/downloads/).
-Then get into mysql console with `mysql -u root -p` and create deevlopment and test databases with the commands below:
+Make sure the **root** user has no password set.
+Then get into mysql console with `mysql -u root -p` and create devlopment and test databases with the commands below:

 ```
 CREATE DATABASE campbase_api_dev;